intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 - Manual vectorization of device code using the `simd` class mapped to Intel GPU's general register file.
 This allows to write efficient code not relying on further widening by the compiler, as with traditional SPMD programming.
-- Low-level APIs efficiently mapped to Intel GPU architecture, such as block loads/stores/gathers/scatters, explicit cache hints, GPU inline assembly, etc.
+- Low-level APIs efficiently mapped to the Intel GPU architecture, such as block loads/stores/gathers/scatters, explicit cache hints, GPU inline assembly, etc.

 Explicit SIMD though have some [restrictions](./README.md#restrictions) as well.